Debugging Perl DBI

 Adding additional error logging to your Perl script

-If you want to add additional logging to the same Log4perl target as DBIx::Log4perl is using, you need to use the dbix_l4p_getattr method to retrieve the logger handle and then use that logger handle like this:
+If you want to add additional logging to the same Log4perl target that DBIx::Log4perl is using, use the dbix_l4p_getattr method to retrieve the logger handle.
+Then use the logger handle like this:

 $logger = $dbh->dbix_l4p_getattr('DBIx_l4p_logger');